upspin/upspin/doc/security.md

 As mentioned in the introduction, a concerned user could choose to run the directory server on their own machine.

+For brevity, let us say a "bad directory server" is one that has been compromised or is malicious or is compelled under legal process or simply has bugs.

-Besides observing metadata, a subverted directory server can cause harm by returning an incorrrect Access file to the client.
+Besides observing metadata, a bad directory server can cause harm by returning an incorrrect Access file to the client.
 Access files are signed by the owner, but replay is possible;
 this might yield a stale list of readers or other permissions.